-A new joint major, to be launched in the fall of 2019, combines human cognition, neuroscience, and computer science.
+A new joint major combines human cognition, neuroscience, and computer science.

 Department of Electrical Engineering and Computer Science | Department of Brain and Cognitive Science